SkymouseStudios/skymse-jekyll/_drafts/2018-07-18-a-walk-through-branding-skymouse.md

 12. Resume.
 Start with a funny story hook.
 Illustration and picture split.
 Skills and abilities chart.
 Disc profile explaining how we help each other and balance each other out..
 What we have done and our hopes, dreams and aspirations.
 13. Website.
 Everything is anchored in the website.
 It’s the hq for our brand with everything else off shooting it.
 “A safe place.”
 What we’ve done and what we can do for you.
 Client testimonies, case studies.
 We need a client path/experience to help them satisfy their needs.

-Something I think is very powerful is the concept of illustration.
-It personalizes you as a brand, it makes you stand out and it also creates a mystery, a sense of awe amongst you followers.
-I once read a blogpost that explained why the CEO of a company does all the illustrations for their blog.
+The concept of illustration is powerful.
+It personalizes a brand.
+You stand out.
+It creates mystery—a sense of awe amongst you followers.
+I read a blogpost that explained why the CEO of a company illustrates the headers for their blog.
 It shows you care.
 It shows _intention_.
 People like that.
-People feek cheated when they just see your website is a wordpress template or a simple squate space site.
-People know the difference.
-They can feel it.
-That's why the big brands get the super expensive websites, it shows they care.
+I feel cheated when I see a website that is a $15 WordPress template or a naked Square Space site.
+I know the difference and you know the difference.
+Big brands have expensive websites, because it shows they care.

-We had to do the same for our customers.
-We love our customers and now we have to prove it.
+We love our customers and we need to prove it.

 ## So how do you make money?
 Systems.
 Welcome to SkyDev.

-Building a better tomorrow, today.
 We need to keep re-evaluting ourselves and what is important to us and how we are hitting our benchmarks.
 Charging too much is one way to make money, but we thought of another one.
 What if you just learn how to do something so well that you can do it better and more consistently than everyone else?
 We document our processes and we work hard at growing ourselves with every client.

 At first SkyDev was just me and John, working like pigs in a tiny, poorly lit apartment.
 As we grew we decided we wanted to open up SkyDev to the who team.
 We realized we were in this together and there is something about transparency that brings people together.
 Building Skymouse is a project we all work on and can all feel good about rather than just keeping it limited to our daily client work.
 We are also a client to ourselves.

-I was really inspired by "The One Thing" by Gary Keller, as well as DHH's book "Get Work Done." so we adapted som methodology to help us get things done for people.
+I was really inspired by "The One Thing" by Gary Keller, as well as DHH's book "Get Work Done."
+We adapted some methodologies to help us work better and be more productive.

 ### Questions we ask ourselves